An Introduction to Micronutrients

 Iron for oxygen transport

-This mineral is very important because of the molecules that form, such as hemoglobin.
-Without Iron, hemoglobin wouldn’t exist, and without hemoglobin, oxygen would not be transported through the blood to all our body, catastrophic right?
-Also, it forms part of myoglobin, which has the same function as hemoglobin, but brings oxygen to the muscles.
-[10] Iron does also support healthy cognitive tissue.
-[27]
+This mineral is vital due to its role in forming essential molecules like haemoglobin.
+Without iron, haemoglobin (a protein crucial for transporting oxygen in the blood) would not exist, and without haemoglobin, oxygen would not be transported through the blood to all our body, catastrophic right?
+Also, it forms part of myoglobin, which has the same function as haemoglobin, bringing oxygen to the muscles.
+[10] Also, iron supports the health of cognitive tissue.
+[26]

 zinc for healing

 This mineral plays many important roles in the body.
 For example, it is involved in wound healing, immune reactions, vitamin A transportation, sperm formation and normal fetal development.
-[10] Zinc also plays a key role in maintaining vision, and it is present in high concentrations in the eye, for which its deficiency can alter vision, and severe deficiency can cause changes in the retina (the back of the eye where an image is focused).
-[29]
+[10] Zinc also plays a key role in maintaining vision, and it is present in high concentrations in the eye.
+Deficiency i zinc can lead to vision alterations, and severe deficiency can cause changes in the retina (the part of the eye where images isarefocused).
+[27]

 Trace Elements